 What causes a subluxation?
 What if it isn’t corrected?

-ur body’s ability to adapt and heal itself is dictated by the amount of internal and external stressors our body goes through on a regular day-to-day basis.
+Our body’s ability to adapt and heal itself is dictated by the amount of internal and external stressors our body goes through on a regular day-to-day basis.
 These stressors could include: emotional stressors (Thoughts), chemical stressors (Toxins), and physical stressors (Traumas).
 Chiropractors call these stressors the 3 Ts.

 By eliminating or minimizing the three Ts, it gives our body and nerve system the best chance to adapt and function at its optimal level.
 However, we all know that life happens, and these stressors will continue to add up over time.
 There comes a breaking point when our body and nerve system cannot adapt to these stressors any longer.
 Our body tries to correct and stabilize itself by compensating to protect the brainstem and central nerve system.
 These compensations can lead to postural changes, muscles tensions, and dysfunctions in our body.
-(Weller, 2019)

 In return, our nerve system becomes compromised.
 The healing messages traveling from the brain to the rest of the body are interrupted and the flow of nerve signals is decreased.
-As a result, our body begins to function from an eased (harmony or balanced) state into a dis-eased (lack of harmony or unbalanced) state of health.
+As a result, our body begins to function from an "eased" (harmony or balanced) state into a "dis-eased" (lack of harmony or unbalanced) state of health.
 If not corrected over time, a decreased expression of life may continue to develop throughout the entire body due to the lack of healing messages that travel from the brain to the rest of the body.
 As a result, symptoms and conditions may begin to appear within the body due to the nerve system not working properly.

 What is the brainstem, and why is it important to protect?